margaretehub/reimagined-octo-adventure/doc/FastAPI.md

 ## Creating an own pydantic data type:

-There a few ways to create a own datatype,sx for the case of **ObjectId** it's really important, because there is no pythonic datatype like this:
+There a few ways to create a own datatype.
+For the case of **ObjectId** it's really important, because there is no pythonic datatype like this.

 A type that can be build, for that reason uses FastAPI at least three decorated methods: